jdrice8/pvf-frailty-binary-regression/README.md

 # pvf-frailty-binary-regression
 Example data set and R code for analysis using PVF frailty model

-This repository contains a CSV file with simulated data, R code for its analysis, and results (estimated parameters) in a Word file.
+This repository contains a CSV file with simulated data, R code for its analysis, and results (estimated parameters) in a .txt file.

 To perform the analysis, simply place the R file and the CSV in the same directory and run the R code.
 Required packages are lme4 (version 1.1-14) and BHH2 (version 2016.05.31).
 The version of R used to perform the analyses was 3.4.2.